-Sacha Baumann is an artist and designer living and working in Los Angeles.
+Sacha Baumann is an arts business professional living and working in Los Angeles.

 Well versed in contemporary art, design, food, and wine, Sacha is also an enthusiastic walking urban explorer and downtown Los Angeles booster.